CuriousAvenger/Workstation/README.md

 ---

-## Organization
+## Current Structure

+- `Automation/` — Scripts and tools for workflow automation and research
-- `ManFiles/` — Tool lists, usage notes, and quick references
+- `CyberStation/` — Cybersecurity and development resources
 - `HackTheBox/` — Writeups, scripts, and notes for HTB machines
-- `DockerConfig/` — (Optional) Docker setup files
-- Other folders/scripts for workflow automation and research

 ---